cvweiss/ProjectBase/README.md

 ```
 ./composer.phar -o update
 ```
-`update` will update, as well as install, all dependecies.
+`update` will update, as well as install, all dependencies.
 The `-o` flag instructs composer to optimize the mappings into a class map, which is very useful if you want to use the Cron functionality.

 ##### Cron